uri-library-data-services/iassist-preview/content/blog/data-scientists-data-managers-data-librarians-oh-my.md

-The current report draws on that as well as Liz Lyon\'s UK JISC-commissioned report in 2007 on *Dealing with data: roles, responsibilities and relationships*.
+The current report draws on that as well as Liz Lyon's UK JISC-commissioned report in 2007 on *Dealing with data: roles, responsibilities and relationships*.